kzubrinic/jabref-clean-google-url/README.md

 ![Image](images/p3.png?raw=true)

 URL from Google's search results is cleaned.
-If URL is not candidate for cleaning, text in URL field stay the same.
+If URL is not candidate for cleaning, text in URL field stays the same.

 ![Image](images/p4.png?raw=true)